 - There are around 1,300 species of fauna and flora, 93 of which are at risk of extinction;

 - 259 species of fish are protected there, including groupers, hammerhead sharks, and manta rays.

 Protected since 1967 by the Tupinambás Ecological Station, and since 2016 by the Alcatrazes Archipelago Wildlife Refuge, this was once a training area for the navy and was released for diving as of December 16, 2018, and today it is the second largest integral conservation unit of the Brazilian Navy after the Abrolhos National Marine Park.
 With these information, you can already have an idea of how amazing it is, right?

 To visit the archipelago, it is necessary to leave early, and the exit points are from Ilhabela or São Sebastião.
 The navigation takes about 3 hours and visiting Alcatrazes is allowed only by companies authorized by ICMBio and takes place from Wednesday to Sunday, from 8 am to 4 pm.

 Since this is an attraction that aims to conserve the place, it is not possible to disembark on any of the islands of the archipelago, so the divers shall remain all the time either in the water or on the boat.

-For more information about the Alcatrazes tour and diving, click here.
+For more information about the Alcatrazes Archipelago, check it out our complete guide.